-Before joining SKO, Jennifer was a Member at a major law firm in Lexington where she was Chair of the State and Local Tax practice.
-She also previously served as a Staff Attorney and Attorney Manager at the Kentucky Department of Revenue.
+Before joining SKO, Jennifer was a partner and chair of the state and local tax practice group at a major law firm in Lexington for several years.
+She previously served as a staff attorney manager at the Kentucky Department of Revenue.

 Successfully represented several coal companies in an appeal of personal property tax assessment thereby reducing their taxes due by $4 million.

 Successful resolution in 2016 of litigation before Kentucky Claims Commission reducing real property tax assessments issued to thoroughbred race track.

 Successful resolution in 2016 of tangible personal property tax assessments issued by Kentucky Department of Revenue on computer software and equipment.

 Worked with the Kentucky Department of Revenue in 2016 and the landfill industry regarding repeal of the public service company tax on landfills and enactment of a new landfill property tax statutory and regulatory scheme.